JoshFalejczyk/Modded-VST/README.md

 Versions:
 -------------------------------------------------------
 V1.0:
-      -Changed VST title for personal project.
+      1. Changed VST title for personal project.
-      -Relabeled "Input Gain" to "Gain" and "Output Gain" to "Volume" to create controls more familiar to a guitar pedal
+      2. Relabeled "Input Gain" to "Gain" and "Output Gain" to "Volume" to create controls more familiar to a guitar pedal
-      -For Distortion, added custom waveshaping
-      function "Custom function 1" which produces
-      a more traditional distortion effect.
+      3. For Distortion, added custom waveshaping function "Custom function 1" which produces a more traditional distortion effect.
-      -For Distortion, added custom waveshaping
-      function "Custom function 2" which produces a more aggressive distortion effect.
+      4. For Distortion, added custom waveshaping function "Custom function 2" which produces a more aggressive distortion effect.
-      -For Distortion, added custom waveshaping
-      function "Custom function 3" which produces a square wave, fuzz-like effect.
+      5. For Distortion, added custom waveshaping function "Custom function 3" which produces a square wave, fuzz-like effect.